ConacBreslin/technostalgia/README.md

 [python](https://www.python.org/)

 ## Frameworks, Libraries and online resources used
-- The [Flask](https://flask.palletsprojects.com/en/2.0.x/) mictroframewor was used to build the app.
+- The [Flask](https://flask.palletsprojects.com/en/2.0.x/) mictroframework was used to build the app.
-- The [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) templating engine was used
+- The [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) templating engine was used.
 - [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.
 - Gits's [gitpod](https://www.gitpod.io/) was used for writing and editing code, and for submitting and pushing to GitHub.
 - [Heroku](https://id.heroku.com/login) was used to deploy the app.